 The mainstream video card.
 Though many of us hardware geeks have never seriously considered one, mainstream video cards still command a huge majority of the graphics card market.
 If you didn’t know, mainstream card generally means a video card with a release price of around $100.

 So why would you want or need a mainstream video card?
 Of course the main reason would be to upgrade the graphics of a “store bought” HP/Compaq/Gateway/whatever PC.
+If you are buying a graphics card for your own llc california business it is a good to go with a mainstream card.
 A mainstream card would also be desirable for an HTPC rig, especially one that will not be used for hardcore gaming, due to the lower power consumption and lower heat produced by the GPU.

 The past couple of years, mainstream video cards have gotten much increased graphics power, making them suitable for gaming, of course at lowered settings.
 AMD’s Radeon HD 4670 had pretty impressive gaming capabilities.